+Classes will be a mixture of lecture and seminar.
+In the lecture session of the class the main grammar points will be introduced.
+In the seminar section the grammar will be practised through grammatical exercises to make students aware of the workings of the language; role plays; pairwork exercises; and other interactive activities.
 Spanish will be the working vehicle of the class, where all four language skills (listening, speaking, reading and writing) will be developed.
-Students will be expected to practice outside class time by means of written assignments and other pieces of homework.
-Learning will also be supported by the use of the use of virtual learning environments.
+Students will be expected to practice outside class time by means of grammar exercises, written assignments and other pieces of homework.
+Learning will also be supported by the use of online learning environments.

-The level of success of the students will be evaluated by means of a mixture of writing, listening, reading and speaking tests.
+The students' level of success will be evaluated by means of written tests, reading and listening comprehension tests and oral tests.

-The mode of delivery will typically be 2- hour classes per week for 12 weeks.
+The mode of delivery will be over either 12 weeks, 2 hours per week.

-Module Delivery Method
+Module Delive ery Method

 Face-To- Face Blended Fully Online HybridC HybridO Work-based Learning

 ✓ ✓